ucsb-cs-course-repos/ucsb-cs-course-repos.github.io/_topics/basic_setup.md

 One of the basic parts of setup is to set up the collections you'll want.

-In the repo for the course instance for the quarter (e.g. `ucsb-int5-f18.github.io`), create these directories, and in each one, put an empty file called `keep` as a placeholder, just as we did for `_layouts` and `_includes`:
+If this is a repo for the course instance for the quarter (e.g. `ucsb-int5-f18.github.io`), create these directories, and in each one, put an empty file called `keep` as a placeholder, just as we did for `_layouts` and `_includes`:

 * `_hwk`